druid-io/druid-io.github.io/_posts/2013-07-10-twitter-tutorial.md

 ### Download a Tarball ###

 We've built a tarball that contains everything you'll need.
 You'll find it [here](http://static.druid.io/artifacts/druid-services-0.5.6-SNAPSHOT-bin.tar.gz).
-Download this bad boy to a directory of your choosing.
+Download this to a directory of your choosing.

 You can extract the awesomeness within by issuing:
 <pre>tar -zxvf druid-services-0.5.6-SNAPSHOT-bin.tar.gz</pre>

-Not too lost so far right?
-That's great!
 If you cd into the directory:
 <pre>cd druid-services-0.5.6-SNAPSHOT</pre>

 You should see a bunch of files:
 * run_example_server.sh
 * run_example_client.sh
+* run_ec2.sh
 * LICENSE, config, examples, lib directories

 ### Clone and Build from Source ###